detra-lab/eslint-config/README.md

    }
    ```

-   In order to support more than one extension, you will need to modify the script so that it matches the correct files:
+   To support multiple file extensions, modify the script to match the correct files:

    ```diff
    {